 Lawsuit charges that Nazi gold funded Vatican ratlines

 In 1999 the elderly survivors of the Croatian Holocaust launched their claim for compensation against the Franciscans and the Vatican Bank, but ten years later their claims were rejected because the American court said it lacked jurisdiction over the Vatican Bank.
-In addition, the Vatican Bank ended up being shielded by the internal Vatican monitoring body set up to prevent money laundering.
+The Vatican Bank was further shielded by the internal Vatican monitoring body set up to prevent money laundering.
+For a summary and graphic details see the class-action suit brought by Dr. Jonathan Levy, an expert on the Vatican Bank.

 The ancestors of the Serbian and Croatian people have shared the Balkan Peninsula since pre-Christian times.
 It was not until the Christian faith split between east and west in 1054 that each group came to regard itself as distinct.
 That was when the Croats aligned with the Catholic church, and became part of the Austro-Hungarian empire, while the Serbs followed the Eastern Orthodox faith, and came under the rule of the Ottoman Empire.
 Even after all this time, their languages remain almost identical.